QuangSang/SceneBuilder/README.md

 I am using MVC architecture for this project.
+Note: I am using the Name to reference each character for simplicity but in real project it should be an a unique Id

   Controllers: